 What is Category 6 Ethernet?

-The Electronic Industries Association (EIA) and Telecommunications Industry Association (TIA) established the standards and performance specifications for Category 6 (CAT6) Ethernet cables and connectivity.
+The Telecommunications Industry Association (TIA) established the standards and performance specifications for Category 6 (CAT6) Ethernet cables and connectivity.
 The CAT6 cable standard specifies a CAT6 cabling system should support Gigabit Ethernet data rates of 1 Gigabit per second up to 250 megahertz (MHz) and a Category 6A (CAT6A) system can accommodate 10 Gigabit Ethernet up to 500 MHz.

 CAT6A vs. CAT6